inaimathi/formlets/README.md

 + `name` is used to generate the CSS id and name of the form, as well as determine the final name of this formlets' instance and validation handler.
 + `fields` should be one or more form fields as defined above
 + `submit` is just the text that will appear on this formlets' submit button
-+ If the `general-validation` is present, it will be displayed above the form in the event of an error (and none of the individual warnings will be shown).
-This is useful for places like login forms, where you don't want to tell potential attackers which fields they got wrong.
++ If the `general-validation` is present, any field-specific validation values are ignored, and the form is validated according to this function/message sequence (`general-validation` here expects the same input as `validation` in the field declaration).
+Any general validation functions are going to be `apply`ed to the list of all values for the formlet (for instance, in the `login` example above, `check-password` would be `apply`ed to `(list user-name password)`
 + Finally, `on-success` is a body parameter that determines what to do if the form validates properly